Noncommutative Cotlar identities for groups acting on tree-like structures: Left orderable groups

-Let us mention that the Hilbert transform $H=T_\sgn: L_p(\L \sG) \to L_p(\L \sG)$ of a left-orderable group can be considered as a particular case of the Hilbert transforms associated with \emph{subdiagonal algebras} which have been studied in \cite{Randrianantoanina1998Hilbert}, see also \cite[Section 8]{PiXu2003}.
+\textbf{Left orderable groups and subdiagonal algebras.} Finally, let us mention that the Hilbert transform $H=T_\sgn: L_p(\VN \sG) \to L_p(\VN \sG)$ of a left-orderable group can be considered as a particular case of the Hilbert transforms associated with \emph{subdiagonal algebras} which have been studied in \cite{Randrianantoanina1998Hilbert}, see also \cite[Section 8]{PiXu2003}.
 Such algebras were introduced by Arveson \cite{Arveson1967Analytic}.
-Indeed, let $(\M, \tau)$ be a von Neumann algebra with a n.s.f trace and let $\EE: \M \to \D \subset \M$ be a $\tau$-preserving conditional expectation onto a von Neumann subalgebra $\D \subset \M$.
-A \emph{finite subdiagonal algebra} $\H^\infty(\M) \subset \M$ with respect to $\EE$ is a weak-$\ast$ closed, non self-adjoin algebra such that \begin{enumerate}[leftmargin=1.25cm,label={\rm \textbf{(\roman*)}}] \item $\EE(f \, g) = \EE(f) \, \EE(g)$, \item $\displaystyle \big\{f + g^\ast : f, g \in \H^\infty(\M) \big\} = \M$ and \item $\H^\infty(\M) \cap (\H^\infty(\M) )^\ast = \D$. \end{enumerate} The archetypal example of such algebra is the $n \times n$ upper triangular matrices, which are a finite subdiagonal algebra with respect to the diagonal subalgebra $\ell_\infty^n \subset M_n(\CC)$.
-The notation comes from the fact that for the algebra $L_\infty(\TT)$ and the integral as expectation, the Hardy space $\H^\infty(\TT)$ gives a finite subdiagonal algebra.
-Another family of examples comes from the so called Nest algebras \cite{Davidson1988Nest} of totally ordered families of projections.
+Indeed, let $(\M, \tau)$ be a von Neumann algebra with a n.s.f trace and let $\EE: \M \to \D \subseteq \M$ be a $\tau$-preserving conditional expectation onto a von Neumann subalgebra $\D \subseteq \M$.
+A \emph{finite subdiagonal algebra} $\H^\infty(\M) \subseteq \M$ with respect to $\EE$ is a weak-$\ast$ closed, non self-adjoint algebra such that \begin{enumerate}[leftmargin=1.25cm,label={\rm \textbf{(\roman*)}}] \item $\EE(f \, g) = \EE(f) \, \EE(g)$, \item $\displaystyle \big\{f + g^\ast : f, g \in \H^\infty(\M) \big\} = \M$ and \item $\H^\infty(\M) \cap (\H^\infty(\M) )^\ast = \D$. \end{enumerate} The notation comes from the fact that, for the algebra $L_\infty(\TT)$ and the integral as expectation, the Hardy space $\H^\infty(\TT)$ gives a finite subdiagonal algebra.
+Other examples are the $n \times n$ upper triangular matrices, which are a finite subdiagonal algebra with respect to the diagonal subalgebra $\ell_\infty^n \subseteq M_n(\CC)$, and more generally the Nest algebras \cite{Davidson1988Nest} of totally ordered families of projections.
 In this setting any $f \in \M$ admits a unique decomposition as